Lead Piranha

 Why This Matters More Right Now Than Any Other Time

 Summer is coming.
-That means irrigation repairs, outdoor plumbing projects, water heater calls from people finally dealing with that lukewarm shower, and emergency calls from burst sprinkler lines.
+In Las Vegas that means irrigation repairs in Summerlin, outdoor plumbing projects in Henderson, water heater calls from Spring Valley homes, and emergency calls from burst sprinkler lines across the valley.
 Seasonal demand spikes are when plumbing companies either fill their schedules for the quarter or watch competitors scoop up all the calls.

 The plumbing businesses that have a lead system running before the summer rush will capture and book those jobs automatically.
 The ones still relying on one office phone and a prayer will lose the same leads they lose every year.